monktastic/hackmd/wip/podcast/evil-bullets.md

 - As you see this, you begin to perceive the world in an entirely new light.

 - You see how political rivalry escalates into civil war, without anyone being consciously aware of their role in bringing it about.
-Everyone believes they were fixing the problem by being nasty to the bad guys.
-We were just fighting evil.
+Everyone believes they were fixing the problem by being nasty to the bad guys, although part of them knew what was actually happening.

-- You see how the most evil people (so to speak) can do what they do without feeling remorse.
+- You see how the most evil people can do the terrible things they do without feeling remorse.
 In a very real sense, they don't know that what they're doing is wrong.
 Of course, some part of them absolutely does know.
 But another part is carefully hiding this from conscious self-reflection.
+  - And this isn't grounds for contempt, like it once seemed.
-  - Until you have seen clearly how your own darkness keeps large aspects of your mind hidden from you, it's impossible to recognize what's actually happening in them, and thus, to do anything genuinely useful about it.
+  - Until you have seen clearly how your own darkness has kept large aspects of your mind hidden from you, it's impossible to recognize what's actually happening in them.
   - Now, I don't mean to oversimplify the problem.
-In many cases, people's darkness is so entrenched that attempting to be compassionate can actually backfire.
-That's not because compassion was the wrong approach; it's because we haven't developed sufficient insight to be genuinely compassionate.
-We're probably just being nice.
-This is sometimes called idiot compassion.
+In such cases, their darkness is so entrenched that attempting to be compassionate can actually backfire.
+  - That's not because compassion is the wrong approach; it's because we haven't developed sufficient insight to be genuinely compassionate in such difficult cases.
+We may just end up being nice, and we already know how well that works against evil.
   - It also takes wisdom to employ our compassion effectively.
-That is the work of a lifetime or lifetimes.
-I have a long way to go here.
+That is the work of a lifetime or lifetimes, and I am not especially skilled here.
-  - But what I do know is that this a particularly important time to be aware of my tendency to become self-righteous and malicious.
+  - But what I do know is that this a particularly important time to be alert for my tendency to become self-righteous and malicious.
 Because the only thing worse than letting evil win is secretly joining forces with it.
 And the more profound the evil, the greater the risk of my doing that without realizing it.

+- The most painful thing I saw was what a complete and utter hypocrite I am, and how much of the world's ills can ultimately be traced back to my own behavior.
+  - Instead of changing my behavior, I simply point at the people with more complicity, so that I don't have to change.
+  - I'm not suggesting that we shouldn't find the points of greatest leverage.
+  - It's just that if I look carefully enough, I can see how my resistance to personal change is secretly working against those structural changes.
+  - It's not that I have to become completely virtuous before I can change the world.
+It's that I must become completely honest.

 ## Ch 7b

-- Perhaps the most astonishing you may discover is how humanity managed to create a system that allows a small handful of greedy sociopaths to destroy our world despite the vast majority of us seemingly fighting against it.
-  - It happened because our darkness needed there to be easily-identifiable bad guys on whom we could pin the blame, so that we would never have to confront our own misdeeds.
-So we unconsciously architected a system in which such people have to exist.
-  - **Such a system will continue to run the world for as long as we avoid owning up to our own contribution.
-It is completely inevitable.**
-  - To be clear, I am not blaming us _instead_ of them. **But I have been forcibly shown with terrifying precision how every tiny act of unkindness that I've perpetrated on this world was secretly designed to create people that I could then turn around and blame everything on.**
-  - Earlier I said we "unconsciously" architected it, but that's not entirely accurate.
-The biggest shock was discovering that part of me knew exactly what I was doing, even as I was doing it. **I _chose_ to turn away.** Nothing could be more painful than being shown what a complete and utter hypocrite I am.
+- The most shocking realization is how your darkness and mine aren't actually separate.

+- This is hard to describe, but they're actually more like limbs of a single distributed super-organism.

+- The evil in me seeks out the evil in you not to fight it, but to join forces with it.

+- In this way, humans form a vast network by which this shadowy organism communicates with itself beneath our conscious threshold.

+- It is leveraging our intelligence to produce horrifying outcomes that no individual would claim to want, yet which we, through our collective self-deception, are each secretly contributing to.

-  - There IS a secret evil global conspiracy responsible for all the horrors of the world, and part of my own mind has always been in on it.
+- This is the conspiracy I alluded to earlier.
+This collective evil is responsible for all the mayhem in the world, and it does this in a way that prevents anyone from ever suspecting it.

-  - The people who I normally think of as pulling the strings are caught in the very same trap.
-They aren't _more_ aware of their roles in it.
-To the contrary, they can only effectively fulfill those roles because their self-deception is more effective at hiding it from them.
-  - I'm not defending them.
-It's not that they're _unaware_ of what they're doing; it's that their mind has concocted an insanely clever cover story that makes it appear okay.
-  - When I see someone doing this, my instinct is to try to force them to admit it.
-And it's very hard not to feel contempt while doing so.
-  - The problem is that contempt is an unmistakable sign that _I_ am lost in self-deception.
-  - Their darkness will immediately latch onto that.
-And instead of my behavior helping them see _their_ hypocrisy, they will become fixated on mine — just like I do when a hypocrite tries to moralize me.
+- You are literally feeding this organism every time you feel contempt or malice for any human being.

+- Your fight isn't really against other people, no matter how evil.
+It's against the parasite in their minds.
+And the only way to evict that parasite from their minds is to discover how it has infected yours.
+Otherwise, you cannot help but be its unwitting minion.

+- The first time I saw this clearly, the biggest shock was discovering that I wasn't actually an unwitting participant.
+Part of me has always known that I've been in on this conspiracy to produce more evil.

+- Every single act of unkindness I perpetrated on this world was knowingly feeding the beast.
+I just couldn't admit it to myself.

+- I am a hypocrite.
+I have no leg to stand on when I blame other people for being evil.

+- Nothing in this talk should be misconstrued as suggesting that I am in any way better than anyone.
+My only purpose is to share what I have seen, and here is the heart of it.

+- Our mission is to kill this organism.

+- The more deeply you realize your true nature, the more deeply you can pierce the minds of others.

+---

 - I can only make other people conscious of their self-deception to the degree that I am not expressing my own.
 Because then, theirs has nothing to latch onto.
-For a brief time, this robs it of its power, and there can be a moment of clarity.
+For a brief time, it is robbed of its power, and the person may have a moment of clarity.
 Their inner light (as it were) is able to shine through, briefly dispelling the clouds of delusion.
 - Before, your evil was secretly allied with theirs.
 Now, it's the opposite: your light is awakening theirs.
 On the surface, you may still be enemies, but underneath, you are beginning to fight the same battle — the one against delusion.
 - **That is why evil's greatest trick is to keep our attention fixated externally, on the evil "out there."
 This effectively prevents us from doing the inner work that could actually put an end to it.**

-- Now, it would be insane for me to see all this and still harbor malice.
-Yet I often do.
-So nothing in this talk should be misconstrued as suggesting that I am in any way better than anyone.
-My only purpose is to share what I have seen.
 - I believe that it will take the concerted effort of everyone who's concerned about the problem of evil doing this inner work to finally put an end to the madness.

 ---